On the complexity of the word problem of the R. Thompson group V: Introduction

-The word problem is therefore a formal language over the alphabet $A$.
-The languages that arise as word problems of groups have special properties, some of which appear in the next lemma, and in Section 2.
+The word problem is a language over the alphabet $A$, but the languages that arise as word problems of groups have special properties.
+E.g., ${\sf wp}_{A\!}(G)$ is closed under Kleene star, under conjugation, and in particular under cyclic permutation; cyclic closure also plays a role in conjugacy (see e.g., \cite{CHHR}).